astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 and decay of an unstable subatomic particle such as a neutron, lambda, pion or muon.
 The first event that is detected is the creation of the particle.
-At some later time (and perhaps displacement), the particle decays into sciething else.
+At some later time (and perhaps displacement), the particle decays into something else.
 In the case of a muon, it decays into three particles: an electron, a mu-neutrino and an
 electron-neutrino:
 ```{math}